tashifat/tashifat.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student at the [School of EECS, Oregon State University](https://eecs.oregonstate.edu/) in Corvallis, Oregon.
+I’m a Ph.D. student in Electrical Engineering with a minor in Artificial Intelligence at the [School of EECS, Oregon State University](https://eecs.oregonstate.edu/) in Corvallis, Oregon.

 Currently, I am working at the [Wallace Energy Systems & Renewables Facility](https://wesrf.engr.oregonstate.edu/) under the supervision of Dr. Ted Brekken.
 My research is focused on the control and modeling of wave energy converters (WECs) and electric vehicles (EVs) for optimizing efficient power consumption.